metrics-rs/metrics/README.md

 - Scoped metrics for effortless nesting.
 - Bundled with Prometheus pull endpoint capabilities by default.

+## project layout

+Metrics provide a way to gather metrics from your application.
+Exporters provide a way to get data outside of the application and observers tell the exporters what format to use.

+Application developers can use the `metrics-runtime` crate to get running quickly.

+* [`metrics`]: Provides macros similar to the `log` crate.

+* [`metrics-core`]: Defines foundational traits for interoperable metrics libraries.

+* [`metrics-exporter-http`]: Exports metrics over an HTTP server.

+* [`metrics-exporter-log`]: Exports metrics by outputting to console using the `log` crate.

+* [`metrics-observer-json`]: Encodes metrics in the JSON format.

+* [`metrics-observer-prometheus`]: Encodes metrics in the Prometheus exposition format.

+* [`metrics-observer-text`]: Encodes metrics as text suitable for console logging.

+* [`metrics-runtime`]: A batteries included metrics library.

+* [`metrics-util`]: Helper library used in the metrics ecosystem.

 ## performance

 High. `metrics` is fast enough that you'll barely notice the overhead.